Valencia Basket

-Valencia Basket Club S.A.D., commonly known as Valencia Basket or Valencia (/es/), is a professional basketball team based in Valencia, Spain.
-The team plays in the Liga Endesa and the EuroLeague, and its women's team was started in 2014 and promoted to Liga Femenina Endesa in 2018.
+Valencia Basket Club S.A.D., commonly known as Valencia Basket (/ca-valencia/; /es/), is a professional basketball team based in Valencia, Spain.
+The team plays in the Liga Endesa and the EuroLeague.
 From 1987 to 2025, they played their home games at the Font de Sant Lluís.
 Since 2025, they have played their games at the Roig Arena, with a capacity of up to 20,000 spectators.

-The "Oranges" have a total of thirteen official titles in the men's section and ten in the women's section.
-Valencia is the only Spanish club to win the top basketball category in Spain in both sections: the 2016-17 ACB (in addition to two runner-up finishes) and the 2022–23, 2023–24, and 2024–25 Women's League, as well as the EuroCup (ULEB Cup) on four occasions, where it is the most successful club in competition, and the 2020–21 EuroCup Women.
+The "Oranges" have a total of fourteen official titles in the men's section and eleven in the women's section.
+Valencia is the only Spanish club to win the top basketball category in Spain in both sections: the 2016–17 and 2025–26 ACB (in addition to two runner-up finishes), and the 2022–23, 2023–24, 2024–25 and 2025–26 Women's League, as well as the EuroCup (ULEB Cup) on four occasions, where it is the most successful club in competition, and the 2020–21 EuroCup Women.

 In the historical classification of the ACB, the men's team is in sixth place, having played 37 seasons in the top category.
 In 2024, the men's team placed 12th in the FIBA Europe classification and 10th place in the women's classification.

 The club is owned by retail tycoon Juan Roig.